Bounds on alternating surgery slopes: Examples and questions

 for some $n\in \mathbb{Z}$.
 By reflecting $D$, if necessary, we may assume that $n$ is positive.
 It can be shown (e.g \cite[Proposition~5.4]{mccoy2014noninteger}) there are tangle replacements showing that $S^3_{r}(K)$ is an alternating surgery for all $r$ in the range $n\leq r \leq n+1$. \begin{rem} It follows from the work of Watson that for all $r\geq n$, the manifold $S^3_{r}(K)$ is the double branched cover of a quasi-alternating link $L$ \cite{watson11quasi}.
-However, Theorem~\ref{thm:widthbound} shows that if $K$ is non-trivial, then $L$ can only be alternating for $r\leq n+2$.
+However, Theorem~\ref{thm:widthbound} shows that when $K$ is non-trivial $L$ can only be alternating for $r\leq n+2$.
 Thus we see that almost-alternating diagrams of the unknot gives rise to infinite families of non-alternating quasi-alternating knots and links. \end{rem} \begin{rem} It follows from Theorem~\ref{thm:fullrange}, that if $K$ is not a cable knot or the unknot, then $K$ can admit at most one other alternating surgery with $r=n+2$ or $r=n-1$.
 If one uses the generalisation of Theorem~\ref{thm:fullrange} asserted in Remark~\ref{rem:fullrangeextension}, then we see that actually neither of these possibilities can arise and that $S_{r}^3(K)$ is an alternating surgery if and only if $n\leq r\leq n+1$. \end{rem}

-As an example, we see how the results of this paper say about alternating surgeries on the $(-2,3,7)$-pretzel knot and describe how they arise through the construction given in this section.
+As an example, we see what the results of this paper say about alternating surgeries on the $(-2,3,7)$-pretzel knot and describe how they arise through the construction given in this section.

 \begin{exam} Let $K$ denote the $(-2,3,7)$-pretzel knot.
 It is well-known that $K$ admits two lens space surgeries \cite{fintushel80lenssurgery}.
 This implies that $K$ is an $L$-space knot and in particular that it has alternating surgeries.
 The Alexander polynomial is